 As with any significant decision in life, no matter how much research you do there is a pretty fair chance that the company and the people you consider doing business with will be more familiar and educated than you are about the nuances, features, benefits and possibilities associated with the product or industry in question.
 Assuming that’s true, it’s probably fair to say, your best chance of getting the solution you need and the experience you want, will be the result of choosing a company and team that puts you at ease and is one you can trust.
 Makes sense, right?
 But how do you choose?

 We’ve put together some relatively simple tips and guidelines to help you recognize character traits, level of proficiency and—perhaps most importantly—the underlying motivations of the companies you may be evaluating.
 Understanding the motivations of each company and what their real goals are, will increase the odds that you’ll choose the company that will give you the greatest results and the best overall experience.

 Solar Installation Skills & Experience

 Your satisfaction upon completion of a solar project is directly related to the skills, knowledge, experience and professionalism of the company you choose.
-While some national solar installation companies boast that they have “been in business longer” than whomever or whichever, longevity is irrelevant as it relates to your project and your home.
+While some national solar installation companies boast that they have “been in business longer” than whomever or whichever, longevity is irrelevant as it relates to your solar energy project and your home.
 While it is important to choose a company that can demonstrate a history of proficiency and experience in solar power, the best installer for you is the one who can provide the best of team of professionals that will be working directly with YOU on YOUR project.

 What to Look for Before Contacting a Solar Installation Company